BoggartABR/Baggart/README.md

 # Boggart
-The source code of the ABR algorithm that deploys contextual multi-armed bandits
+An ABR protocol based on a contextual bandits algorithm